YiMihi/elm-with-jwt/outline.md

     - `elm-repl` (Read Eval Print Loop) in command line
     - MODEL
         - Represents the current application state
-        - Record - similar to objects in JS
+        - Record - similar to objects in JS (but with key differences)
-        - A record is just data - no inheritance, no methods
+        - A record is immutable data - no inheritance, no methods
         - Use persistent data structures to return a new model that is a copy of the old model with the updated data efficiently (only really copies the part that changed)
         - Record update syntax: `{ model | property = newValue }`
     - UPDATE
         - Transitions between application states
+        - Case expressions are indentation sensitive
     - VIEW
         - Describes the rendered view based on the application state
         - Uses virtual DOM to render: view is a function and corresponds to DOM nodes, the nodes are actually functions that pass lists as parameters